 LONDON, Dec.
 19, 2016 /PRNewswire/ -- Study coverage

-The study presents historic demand data (2004, 2009, 2014) plus forecasts (2019, 2024) by product, application and US region.
-The study also assesses key market environment factors, analyzes the industry structure, evaluates company market share and profiles 37 US industry players.
+This report presents historical demand data (2004, 2009 and 2014) plus forecasts (2019 and 2024) by type (e.g., modular and manufactured housing, temporary housing) in six world regions and 20 major countries.
+The study also examines market environment factors, assesses the industry structure, evaluates company market share and profiles 40 global competitors.

 Reportbuyer is a leading industry intelligence solution that provides all market research reports from top publishers